theleadingzero/computing-test/README.md

 # computing-test
-Test this repo for computing git examples.
+Test this (added in branch) repo for computing git examples.

 added text in branch